-Graduation gifts are some of the toughest gifts to pick out, especially when you’re buying for your teen’s friends, who, as all moms know, become as dear to us as our own kids given all the time they’ve spent in our homes and in our lives.
+Graduation gifts are some of the toughest gifts to pick out, especially when you’re buying for your teen’s friends who have become almost as dear to us as our own kids.
 We asked our seasoned moms what they love to give their kids’ friends and here are some of their answers.
 Some of these gifts can be bought in bulk, which makes giving to a large number more affordable.

 Graduation Gifts for Your Teen’s Friend Group

 Ikea Frakta bags (available to order on Amazon) are truly the most amazing bags we have ever used for packing and moving.
 College-bound grads will have loads of stuff to take to school and giving them one of these lightweight and durable bags will be a huge help.
 This is THE bag that every Grown and Flown parent has gotten for their own kid – their friends (and parents) will love this when they move in.

 Teens are expected to leave home with a foundation in financial literacy but few of them already have answers to the all the money questions they will face once they are living on their own.
 See why the one reviewer at the New York Times calls Napkin Finance “one of the best financial aid primers I have read in years.”